0xmikko/layer-cake-swap-node/README.md

 <sup>[1](#myfootnote1)</sup> for swap operation.
 UniSwap gas consumption was measured for ETH/DAI pair.
 <sup>[2](#myfootnote1)</sup> - gas for UniSwap was measured for ETH/DAI Swap

-## Getting Started

-Ethereum contract & frontend is located at https://github.com/MikaelLazarev/layer-cake-swap-client/
-This project contains some configuration files to help get started :hammer_and_wrench:

 ## How it works